||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

-Peisonoe was Thelxiepeia's twin and shared the same muddy complexion, rolls of fat, dark lank hair and terrible dress sense that made neither Indian girl as pretty as a picture, despite both supposedly being in the flush of youth at a tender eighteen Terran years old.
-Yet they had been raised to believe that even the plainest of canvas could become a masterpiece with the right patron and their father had made a small fortune as an easily-corruptible official in the service of the Maharaja on the moon of Yuanshi.
+Peisonoe was Thelxiepeia’s twin and shared the same muddy complexion, rolls of fat, dark lank hair and terrible dress sense that made neither Indian girl as pretty as a picture, despite both supposedly being in the flush of youth at a tender eighteen Terran years old.
+Yet they had been raised to believe that even the plainest of canvas could become a masterpiece with the right patronage.
+Their mother, with misplaced foresight, had given her daughters trendy non-traditional names.
+Their father’s contribution was wealth, for he had made a small fortune as an easily-corruptible official in the service of Maharaja Kashyap on the moon of Yuanshi.
 Epsilon Eridani in the twenty-third century was the new frontier for rogue opportunism and a long way from the stifling old-world governments of Earth.

 “Yaksha!” scoffed Peisonoe.
 “Why would you?
 You’re nobody!”

 “Where’s my hot chocolate?” demanded Thelxiepeia.
 Before Yaksha could answer, the girl had snatched the jug of milk from the tray as if expecting to find a steaming mug of cocoa-scented brew hiding beneath.
 “You know I always have chocolate at four o’clock!”

 “How dare you answer back!”

 The rest of her reply was abruptly cut off as an exasperated Thelxiepeia threw the contents of the milk jug into the older woman’s face.